 Fruit mixed with other foods is one of the more common incompatible food combinations (Viruddha Ahara) prepared on western plates today.
 Not only has Ayurveda said this for thousands of years, but now modern science and logic also show it.

-Ideally fruit is eaten alone (away from other foods).
+Ideally, fruit should be eaten alone (away from other foods).
 Historically this is what happened.
 Ancestrally we would come across a fruit tree or a berry bush and go all out on that fruit and that fruit only.
 That would be our meal before fasting and walking for another 5 hours at least before we came across another gift from nature ready to harvest.

 Fruit (fructose) burns quickly, but glucose (grains) burns even quicker.